Customer small business financing solutions delivered through a single, online application.

 ACH payments, which launched in 1974, have become such a common part of modern life that most people don’t even think about the mechanism that moves money in and out of their bank accounts.

-ACH is an acronym for “Automated Clearing House,” although the transactions will appear as ACH on bank statements.
-ACH is the method banks use to send money between accounts electronically.
+ACH is an acronym for “Automated Clearing House.”
+Essentially, it is the method banks use to send money between accounts electronically.

 ACH is maintained, developed, and administered by the National Automated Clearing House Association (NACHA), a nonprofit funded by the financial companies that use ACH.